- What is a Board Meeting?

 2. Prepare meeting documents, board packs, and other references.

 Prepare all concerned documents and reports that must be needed in the board meeting.
-After preparing, cross-check that documents and reports are related to concerned agenda.
+After preparing, cross-check that documents and reports are related to the concerned agenda.
 Note the title of each document, especially the main meeting document; then assign clear reference numbers to them.
 List the reference numbers of the documents along with their titles in the meeting agenda and then cite them as they will be used in the meeting.

 Send the board pack to each participant at least 3 days in advance.
 This will give the participants ample time to review the documents and reference materials.
 If possible, send the meeting documents at the same time you send the notice of the meeting, or a few days before the meeting.